StephenRoddy/data-scape/README.md

   It's just the JSON though.
   You can view it online here: https://geojson.io/#map=8/53.450/-7.929

-  Idea here is ton integrate leaflet into the framework and update our API call to pull county information also that we then write to the map.
+  Idea here is to integrate react-simple-maps into the framework and update our API call to pull county information also that we then write to the map.

 2. Clean up the data acquisition process to remove redundancy around the data for 7 days.
 Just slice this data from the larger data set.